FHantke/brave-browser-wiki/P3A.md

 5. Less than three months
 6. More than three months

+### Q46: What is the global ad blocking shields setting?

+0. Disabled
+1. Standard
+2. Aggressive

+### Q47: What is the global fingerprinting shields setting?

+0. Disabled
+1. Standard
+2. Aggressive

 ## Metrics Proposed/Under Development

 Metrics in various states of development can be found in the `brave-browser` issue log with the `feature/new-metric` label: